dakanji/RefindPlus/BUILDING.md

 - Press `Enter`

 ## Updating Cloned Repositories
 ### Update with the RepoUpdater Script (Recommended)
 - Navigate to your `/Documents/RefindPlus/edk2/000-BuildScript` folder in Finder
-  - Open the `refindRepoUpdater.sh` file If you have an edit branch such as a `MyEdits` branch
-  - Under the `USER EDIT` Section, set `EDIT_BRANCH='BRANCH_WITH_YOUR_EDITS'` to your actual edit branch name (Only edit if there is an edit branch)
-  - Save and close the file
 - Drag the `refindRepoUpdater.sh` file into Terminal
 - Press `Enter`

-You may need to resolve conflicts on Edit Branch.

 ### Update Manually
 #### Refind-UDK